calebstewart/pwncat/README.md

 # pwncat

-pwncat is a raw bind and reverse shell handler.
-It streamlines common red team operations and all staging code is from your own attacker machine, not the target.
+pwncat is a post-exploitation platform for Linux targets.
+It started out as a wrapper around basic bind and reverse shells and has grown from there.
+It streamlines common red team operations while staging code from your attacker machine, not the target.

+pwncat intercepts the raw communication with a remote shell and allows the user to perform automated actions on the remote host including enumeration, persistence installation and even privilege escalation.

-After receiving a connection, **pwncat** will setup some common configurations when working with remote shells.
+After receiving a connection, pwncat will setup some common configurations for working with remote shells.

-- Unset the `HISTFILE` environment variable to disable command history
+- Disable history in the remote shell
 - Normalize shell prompt
 - Locate useful binaries (using `which`)
 - Attempt to spawn a pseudoterminal (pty) for a full interactive session